One of the ancient Chinese customs that is still practiced traditionally today is the celebration of an infant’s life a full month after birth.

 Eggs are meant for the baby to inherit beautiful skin, while scallions written as 葱 (cong) in mandarin is a homonym of 聪 (cong) which means intelligence.

 The next step is to pay respect to ancestors.

-This is introduce the new member of the family to ancestors in and obtain their blessing for the child’s good health and happy life.
+This is to introduce the new member of the family to ancestors and obtain their blessings for the child’s good health and happy life.